ofiwg/libfabric/man/fi_endpoint.3.md

 CQs, counters, AV, and shared contexts must be bound to endpoints before they are enabled either explicitly or implicitly.

-An endpoint must be bound with CQs capable of reporting completions for any asynchronous operation initiated on the endpoint.
-For example, if the endpoint supports any outbound transfers (sends, RMA, atomics, etc.), then it must be bound to a completion queue that can report transmit completions.
-This is true even if the endpoint is configured to suppress successful completions, in order that operations that complete in error may be reported to the user.
+Active endpoints, transmit contexts (from a scalable endpoint), and receive contexts (from a scalable endpoint) must be bound to completion queues.
+An endpoint or context may only be bound to a single completion queue.

-An active endpoint may direct asynchronous completions to different CQs, based on the type of operation.
-This is specified using fi_ep_bind flags.
-The following flags may be OR'ed together when binding an endpoint to a completion domain CQ.
+The following flag may be specified when binding to a CQ.

-*FI_RECV*
-: Directs the notification of inbound data transfers to the specified completion queue.
-This includes received messages.
-This binding automatically includes FI_REMOTE_WRITE, if applicable to the endpoint.

 *FI_SELECTIVE_COMPLETION*
 : By default, data transfer operations write CQ completion entries